-The responsibility in relation to benchmarking activities differs depending on the nature of the benchmarking to be undertaken and will include, for instance:
+The responsibility for benchmarking activities differs depending on the nature of the benchmarking to be undertaken and will include, for instance:

-- a) Academic related matters; it is the responsibility of the Dean, or nominee, in liaison with the Academic Board, for initiating benchmarking projects, including its timing and the approval of any mechanics in relation to the benchmarking process. - b) Non-academic matters; it is the responsibility of the Vice-President of a particular function of the Institution (such as its internal, regulatory or commercial functions) in liaison with the senior management team of the Institution, for initiating benchmarking projects, including its timing and relevant details of the mechanics required to carry out any such benchmarking activity.
+- a) Academic-related matters are the responsibility of the Deputy President (Education) or nominee, in liaison with the Academic Board, to initiate benchmarking projects, including timing and the approval of any mechanics concerning the benchmarking process. - b) Non-academic matters are the responsibility of the director of a particular function of the Institution (such as its internal, regulatory or commercial functions) in liaison with the senior management team of the Institute for initiating benchmarking projects, including timing and relevant details of the mechanics required to carry out any such benchmarking activity.